pslucas0212/Part-5-Perparing-the-Template/README.md

 ```
 # systemctl poweroff
 ```
-No we will return the the vCenter console to finish create the VMware virtual machine template.
+No we will return the the vCenter console and convert the VM to a template.
+Name the template ‘template-rhel8-cloudinit’

 ### Satellite side...